Hiten Tejwani

-Hiten Tejwani is an Indian actor who primarily works in Hindi television and films.
+Hiten Tejwani (born 5 March 1974) is an Indian actor who primarily works in Hindi television and films.
 Tejwani is best recognised for his portrayal of Pratham Mittal and Pratham Mann in Kutumb, Karan Virani in Kyunki Saas Bhi Kabhi Bahu Thi, Anurag Basu in Kasautii Zindagii Kay and Manav Deshmukh in Pavitra Rishta.

 Early life and family

 Tejwani was born into a Sindhi Hindu family.

 He married his Kutumb and Kyunki Saas Bhi Kabhi Bahu Thi co-star Gauri Pradhan on 29 April 2004.
 The couple became parents to twins, son Nevaan and daughter Katya on 11 November 2009.

 In an interview, he revealed that he had been married once before, but went through a painful divorce in 2001.

 Career

 Tejwani played a role in Ekta Kapoor's serial Ghar Ek Mandir, which was aired on Sony TV.
 This was followed by appearances in Kapoor's soaps Kabhii Sautan Kabhii Sahelii on Metro Gold, Kaahin Kissii Roz on Star Plus, and Kutumb on Sony TV with Gauri Pradhan.
 He appeared again with Pradhan in the second season of Kutumb, and Kapoor took the same couple in her show Kyunki Saas Bhi Kabhi Bahu Thi.
 When Kutumb ended, he was offered the role of Karan Virani in Kapoor's series Kyunki Saas Bhi Kabhi Bahu Thi on Star Plus.
 In 2009, he and his wife also made a short cameo in the Star Plus show Kumkum – Ek Pyara Sa Bandhan.
 In 2006, Tejwani along with his wife Gauri participated in the second season of Nach Baliye 2 and returned to host Season 4 in 2008.

 He played Anurag Basu in Kasautii Zindagii Kay, replacing Cezanne Khan in the role.

 In 2009 and 2010, he also played small or supporting roles in the shows Jasuben Jayantilaal Joshi Ki Joint Family and Kitani Mohabbat Hai on NDTV Imagine, Palampur Express on Sony TV, Chotti Bahu - Sindoor Bin Suhagan on Zee TV and Rang Badalti Odhani on Star One.

 In 2011 he appeared in Mukti Bandhan as Vicky Oberoi, where he played the antagonist.
 Later that year, he was cast again by Kapoor as the lead actor of Pavitra Rishta on Zee TV.
 Tejwani was nominated for Best Actor in Lead Role at Zee Rishtey Awards, The Global Indian Film and TV Honours, 5th Boroplus Gold Awards, 11th Indian Telly Awards and 12th Indian Television Academy Awards.
 He also made a cameo appearance in Kapoor's Kya Huaa Tera Vaada, in the role of Jatin Chopra.
 He appeared in the Sri Lankan television series Pooja, playing a doctor.